nmb007/vagrant-lamp/README.md

 **NOTES:**

 1. Remember to always take back up of your database prior to running `vagrant destroy`
+2. Use `vagrant ssh` to connect and log on to the guest machine

-2. Always run migrations and other framework specific shell utilities like yiic, zf from the guest machine
+3. Always run migrations and other framework specific shell utilities like yiic, zf from the guest machine